Club Calor

-The Club de Fútbol Calor, commonly known as Calor, is a Mexican football club based in Reynosa, Tamaulipas.
-The club was founded in 2001, and plays in the Liga Premier de México.
+Club de Fútbol Calor, commonly known as Calor, is a Mexican football club based in Oaxtepec, Morelos.
+The club was founded on August 30, 2001, and plays in the Premier A, the intermediate branch of the Liga Premier de México, the third division level of Mexican football.

 History

-The team was founded in 2001 under the name El Calor de San Pedro, based in San Pedro, Coahuila and participated in the Tercera División de México.
+The team was founded on August 30, 2001 under the name El Calor de San Pedro, it was originally based in San Pedro, Coahuila and participated in the Tercera División de México.
 The squad was created with the objective of training players from the Mexican-Canadian League, a local competition.
 In 2012, the team obtained the sub-championship of the Tercera División, losing to Real Cuautitlán, however, their position allowed the team to be promoted to the Segunda División de México.

-In August 2012, the team debuted in the Liga de Nuevos Talentos, the second level of the Segunda División, the team managed to maintain the category without many problems.
+In August 2012, the team debuted in the Liga de Nuevos Talentos, the second level of the Segunda División, and the team managed to maintain the category without very much problems.

-In July 2013, the club was moved to Gómez Palacio, Durango to stay in the category by not being able to meet the requirements at its original town, and its was renamed to Calor de Gómez Palacio, the club had as a new field the Unidad Deportiva Francisco Gómez Palacio.
+In July 2013, the club was relocated to Gómez Palacio, Durango in order to stay in the category as it could not meet the necessary requirements at its original town, and it was renamed as Calor de Gómez Palacio, the club had as a new field the Unidad Deportiva Francisco Gómez Palacio.

-In the Torneo Clausura 2017, the team finished the competition as runner-up, after being defeated by the Yalmakán F.C.
+In the Clausura 2017 tournament, the team finished the competition as runner-up, after being defeated by Yamalkán.

-In 2018, the team was moved to Monclova, Coahuila, being its third change of venue in the history of the team, also, the team was renamed as Club Calor.
+In 2018, the team was relocated again to Monclova, Coahuila, being its third change of venue in the history of the team, also, the team was renamed as Club Calor.
 After the arrival of the club to its new city, the construction of a football stadium was planned.

 During the 2020–2021 season, the team requested a one-year hiatus to undergo a financial and sports restructuring, due to the problems caused by the COVID-19 pandemic in the Mexican football sector, in addition to improving their situation to be eligible for a place in the Liga Premier – Serie A.